SreeSharvesh/Brain-Tumor-Classification/README.md

 ## Models
 - **Xception**: A deep convolutional neural network trained on the ImageNet dataset, fine-tuned for brain tumor classification.
-- **InceptionV3**: A state-of-the-art deep learning model that improves accuracy and performance on image classification tasks.
 - **Custom CNN**: A custom-designed convolutional neural network for brain tumor classification.